snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: CmpI(str)

-        Compares the TStr to the parameter str, of type TStr, character by character.
-Returns a positive number if the TStr is greater than str and vice versa.
+        Compares the TStr to the parameter *str*, of type TStr, character by character.
+        Returns a positive number if the TStr is greater than *str* and vice versa.

      .. describe:: Eql(str)

-        Returns a bool indicating whether the TStr is equal to the TStr str.
+        Returns a bool indicating whether the TStr is equal to the TStr *str*.

      .. describe:: IsLc()